 Much like what you’d find in the world of Harry Potter, every student at Sora is a member of a House.

-There are four houses: Heqet, Nightshade, Thornwood, and Paragon.
+There are five student houses: Heqet, Nightshade, Thornwood, Andromeda, and Paragon.
 Each house consists of about 10-15 students and has a distinct identity and personality, formed by its members and leaders.
 Houses are led by House Leaders who are students elected to the position by their peers.

 Student leadership is an integral part of Sora.
 Much like in their learning, students rely on each other to maintain the spirit of the community and constantly improve the Sora experience.
 Although there are informal ways of achieving this, some students are called upon to lead their peers and be a part of the leadership.

 The Student Senate is a select handful of students who are responsible for advocating for their peers while holding them to a high standard in their actions and behaviors.

 House Leaders manage the student community and maintain the school culture.
 They provide accountability for their peers in their academic work and assist faculty.
 These students also lead their Houses during House competitions and other cultural events in the school.